-Your first stop will be Thingvellir National Park, a 40-minute drive.
-This UNESCO World Heritage Site was the set for many of the scenes in the show featuring the White Walkers.
+Your first stop is Thingvellir National Park.
+This UNESCO World Heritage Site was the setting for many of the scenes in the show featuring the White Walkers.
 Disembark from the bus to check out the gorge of Thingvellir, where the European and American tectonic plates are slowly drifting apart, causing a massive crack in the earth's surface.

 Stop for a drink and a snack (own expense), then continue on to one of Iceland's largest geothermal power stations.
 Set on the shores of Lake Thingvallavatn, this landmark is not a filming location, but its natural beauty makes it a worthwhile stop.